hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/07__shrImallalitAlAlitaH.md

 If you are not sure,
 Then the answer is that we are not sure too.
 If you are sure that they may have some type of access;
-Then the answer is yes, possibly their are GYAnI-s elsewhere.​
+Then the answer is yes, possibly their are GYAnI-s elsewhere.

 > Do jnanis exist only in India only?
 >
-​Anywhere they can exist.
+Anywhere they can exist.
 They may have chosen to fly to live in USA after gaining GYAna here;
 or they may have found means there and gained knowledge there.